 Hey every, Jimmy with JimsReviewRoom.
 I’m trying to step up my game in the online PC gaming community.
 Trying to be as good as Dr. Disrespect, maybe Summit, so I’ve been on the hunt for a better, more competitive advantage.
 I still have my Cloud Revolvers which are priced at $120, but today, we’re looking at the Revolver S. These are priced at $150, and to justify its price, Hyper X offers an improved noise cancelling microphone, slightly improved design, and a new digital sound processor that you don’t get on the original model.
-As always, I’ll place my affiliate links in the video description below.
-Click on those links and they’ll give you the most updated prices in real-time…
+As always, I’ll place my affiliate links above – click on those links and they’ll give you the most updated prices in real-time.

-Going over the physical features first, they’re practically identical to the original, leather band feels supple and soft uptop.
-The metal wire frame is highly durable, and just like the cheaper model, it’s shockingly performs well for weight distribution considering how heavy these are.
-Because of Hyper X’s design, it’s actually more comfortable than my $200 Logitech Artemis.
+Going over the physical features first, they’re practically identical to the original, the leather band feels supple and soft up top.
+The metal wire frame is highly durable, and just like the cheaper model, it’s shockingly performs well for weight distribution, considering how heavy these are.
+Because of Hyper X’s design, it’s actually more comfortable than my $200 Logitech Artemis G933’s.

 There’s barely any wearing fatigue at the crown of the head, and the clamping force at the jawline is subtle, yet still comfortable.
-Hyper X makes a return with their signature Memory Foam earpads which felt decent, and because these are over-ear, closed back headsets, my ears do heat up from extended play.
-No sweating on normal occasions, but at times, if you’re in a warm room, for sure someone with no Air conditioning, you’re going to get ear sweat.
-“Ugghhh”
+Hyper X makes a return with their signature memory foam earpads which felt decent, and because this is an over-ear, closed back headset, my ears do heat up from extended play.
+No sweating on normal occasions, but at times, if you’re in a warm room, or for sure someone with no air conditioning, you’re going to get ear sweat.

-The wire is fixed on the side in which I was hoping for a detachable version as I mentioned in the Cloud Revolver review.
+The wire is fixed on the side, though I was hoping for a detachable version as I mentioned in the Cloud Revolver review.
 Wire chatter is quite apparent at very low volumes.
-If you move quite a bit or play mostly campaign games that’s heavily involved in dialogue, the wire chatter might distract you from your experience, but during more intense online games like Overwatch or Battlefield, you’re not going to really notice.
-Besides wire chatter, the headsets still gives off reverb, but to give credit, it has been improved quite a bit with these rubber mounts up top.
-With the original Revolver, it gives off this metal vibration reverb when you accidently touch the headset.
-With these new rubber mounts on the S model, you get less of that tinny metal result.
+If you move quite a bit or play mostly campaign games that are heavily involved in dialogue, the wire chatter might distract you from your experience, but during more intense online games like Overwatch or Battlefield, you’re not going to really notice.
+Besides wire chatter, the headset still gives off reverb, but to give credit, it has been improved quite a bit with the rubber mounts up top.
+With the original Revolver, it gives off this metal vibration reverb when you accidentally touch the headset.
+With these new rubber mounts on the S model, you get less of that tinny, metal result.
 It is there, but honestly, I don’t think it’s a deal breaker at all.
-Once you’re in the game, it was unnoticable every time.
+Once you’re in the game, it was unnoticeable every time.

-As for my voice, you can hear it yourself, I’ll give this one a thumbs up.
-I don’t sound nasally which some other headsets do, and for the most part, my voice sounds quite natural when comparing to the competition.
-As mentioned earlier, Hyper X is claiming to offer an advanced noise cancelling microphone, with my testing, it surprisingly blocks out background voices very well.
-I had AG in the background speaking in a natural voice and the microphone barely picked up his voice, this is ideal if you’re gaming around friends, gaming competitively, gaming when you have family members in the background that won’t respect your domain.
-On the other hand, typing keys or simple crinkling of paper, the noise is reduced a good bit, but still picked up.
+As for my voice, I’ll give this one a thumbs up.
+I don’t sound nasal which some other headsets do, and for the most part, my voice sounds quite natural when comparing to the competition.
+As mentioned earlier, Hyper X is claiming to offer an advanced noise-cancelling microphone.
+With my testing, it surprisingly blocks out background voices very well.
+I had a coworker in the background speaking in a natural voice and the microphone barely picked up his voice – this is ideal if you’re gaming around friends, gaming competitively, gaming when you have family members in the background that won’t respect your domain.
+On the other hand, typing keys or the simple crinkling of paper, noise is reduced a good bit, but still picked up.
 Overall, very good performance.